xrdocs-staging/automation/_tutorials/getting-started-crosswork-planning-design.md

 ## Create a Traffic Simulation
-In the upper left corner of WAE Design, the selection box should say “Measured Traffic”.
+In the upper left corner of Crosswork Planning Design, the selection box should say “Measured Traffic”.
 If you toggle to “Simulated Traffic”, the interfaces should appear empty.
 In this section we will use the measured data to create a traffic simulation.

-WAE simulates traffic routed through the network using Demands.
+Crosswork Planning simulates traffic routed through the network using Demands.
 A demand represents an aggregate per service class flow of traffic from source to destination.
 Each demand has a traffic value in mbps and is routed according the topology and protocols as defined in the Network Model of the network.

 #### Step 8 Create A Demand Mesh
 To create a mesh of demands, first find the edge of the network.
 You will notice these routers are identified with hostnames `er.<site name>`.